 We followed the walking tour recommended by the guidebook Stanford gave us and continued on to scale the heights of the hill for the panoramic view of Fiesole and Florence and the Franciscan monastery, still in use, crowning the top.

-noon was golden and delicious.
+The light in the late afternoon was golden and delicious.
 We tramped down the road for awhile, half afraid we would be killed by the cars speeding by us on that windy road with a serious lack of sidewalks.
-Despite our fear for our lives, the views from that road were wonderful.
-The light honestly looked like it was honey lying across the city below us, and we passed villa after gorgeous villa, trying to choose which one to buy when we become billionaires.
+Despite our fear for our lives, the v

 We stopped our walk a bit early, because we were getting tired and a bit chilly.
 We sat, waiting for the bus, with the most beautiful view I have ever had from a bus stop.
-All in all,
+All in all, giant yellow hearts aside, Fiesole for me has lived up to Forster’s description.

 No comments: